Tigrou59/Python-Docker/README.md

 docker container run -it --rm --name my-python slim/python:3.7

-> For to keep data persistent, we will use a volume Docker mounted on the host and a specific workdir in the container
+> For to keep datas persistent, we will use a volume Docker mounted on the host and a specific workdir in the container

 docker container run -it --rm --name my-python -v "$PWD":/usr/src/myapp -w /usr/src/myapp slim/python:3.7